FixedEffects/InteractiveFixedEffectModels.jl/README.md

 ![minimization](img/minimization.png)

-In contrast to traditional factor models.

-- This package estimates factor models on "long" datasets, where each row represents an outcome for a pair id x time.
+This package estimates factor models on "long" datasets, where each row represents an outcome for a pair id x time.
 In particular, there may be zero or more than one observed outcome per pair.
 This allows to fit factor models on severely unbalanced panels (as in the Netflix problem).

--  X can be any set of regressors.
+X can be any set of regressors.
 Estimation of this general model is described in Bai (2009).